miku/solrcount/README.md

       -core="biblio": SOLR core name
-      -host="localhost": host of the SOLR server to proxy -listen=":18080": host and port to listen on -port=8080: port of the SOLR server to proxy//
+      -host="localhost": host of the SOLR server to proxy -listen=":18080": host and port to listen on -port=8080: port of the SOLR server to proxy

 `host`, `port` and `core` are parameters of the target SOLR server.
 `listen` is a combined `host:port` string, where this proxy should listen.